-We derive most of our revenues by providing client access to our multi-asset class solutions powered by our content refinery over the associated contractual term (referred to as the "Hosted Platform").
+We derive most of our revenues by providing client access to our multi-asset class solutions powered by our content refinery (referred to as the "Hosted Platform").
 The Hosted Platform is a subscription-based service that provides client access to various combinations of products and services including workstations, portfolio analytics and enterprise solutions.
 We also derive revenues through our CGS platform, a subscription-based service that provides access to a database of universally recognized security identifiers and related descriptive data for issuers and their financial instruments (referred to as the "Identifier Platform").

-We determined that the majority of each of our contracts with clients, whether for our Hosted Platform or Identifier Platform services, represents a single performance obligation covering a series of distinct products and services that are substantially the same and that have the same pattern of transfer to the client.
-We also determined the primary nature of the promise to the client is to provide daily access to each of these data and analytics platforms.
+The majority of each of our contracts with clients, whether for our Hosted Platform or Identifier Platform services, represents a single performance obligation covering a series of distinct products and services that are substantially the same and that have the same pattern of transfer to the client.
+The primary nature of the promise to the client is to provide daily access to each of these data and analytics platforms over the associated contractual term.
 These platforms provide integrated financial information, analytical applications and industry-leading service for the investment community.
 Based on the nature of the services and products offered by these platforms, we apply an output time-based measure of progress as the client is simultaneously receiving and consuming the benefits of the respective platform.
 We recognize revenue for the majority of these platforms in accordance with the 'as invoiced' practical expedient, because the consideration that we have the right to invoice corresponds directly with the value of our performance to date.
+There are no significant judgments that would impact the timing of revenue recognition.